Connectime4ever/MechaCar_Statistical_Analysis/README.md

 + To run t-test on suspension coils.
 + To design a statistical study to compare the prototype performance versus other manufacturer vehicles performance.

-#### Additionally a summary with the findings for each statistical analysis has been requested.
+#### Additionally, a summary with explanations for each statistical analysis has been requested.
 ---

 ## Linear Regression to Predict MPG